liluacrobat/PGFS/README.md

 # PGFS - Unsupervised Feature Selection via Principal Graph Learning
-A pipeline to characterize the underlying manifold of biology data and select relevant features.
+A pipeline to characterize the underlying manifold of biological data and select relevant features.

 ## Setup
 The setup process for the proposed pipeline requires the following steps: